bradb345/Server/README.MD

 ![diagram](images/diagram.png)

 - Once these were established we set about coding the models and serializers.
-This was a collaborative effort.
+This was a collaborative effort,

 ```py
 class User(AbstractUser):